If you are wondering about how to use Semrush to grow your blog, this article is for you.

 - How to strategically run a keyword research campaign that gives you tons of opportunities to rank and actually receive traffic.
 (I have been personally using this keyword research technique for over seven years and the results are AMAZING!)

-- How many articles you should write to receive traffic to your blog compared to your competitors
+- How many articles should you write to receive traffic to your blog compared to your competitors?

 - How to steal traffic, backlinks, and business strategies from competitors

-- How to produce content that will drive perpetual traffic years to come without struggling tapping to new micro niches
+- How to produce content that will drive perpetual traffic for years to come without struggling tapping to new micro niches

 - How to get people to trust your brand and thus increase the loyal reader base